raduchiriac/meteor-stats/README.md

 ```

 ### Todo
-> This is a work in progress, checkout the Issues tab
+> This is a work in progress, check out the Issues tab

 ### License
 MIT